Alexandra-Coelho/Illuminati/README.md

 ## IlluminatiShell.py

 File with the class IlluminatShell.
-This class implements all the functions that allow us to make plays in the board.
+This class implements all the functions that allow us to make plays in the board and save the board state.

+In this files were implemented specific functions:
+### do_mr
+Command that shows the existing puzzle in a file.

+### do_cr
+Command that takes a name file as his parameter and loads it to the memory.

+### do_gr
+Command that allows us to save the board in his current state.
+Takes the name file of the board used as his parameter.

+### do_jr
+Command that allows the player to select the place where the lamp is placed or from where it is removed.
+It uses as his parameters 2 numbers that indicate the row and column where we want to put or remove the lamp.

+### do_